 Meet the Wildlife

-On your Kangaroo Island trip you must come out on an ocean safari and meet the locals!
+On your Kangaroo Island trip you must come out on a Kangaroo Island Ocean Safari and meet the locals!
 We know exactly where to find the wildlife including wild dolphins and seals.
-Tour Kangaroo Island’s coast on a personalised ocean safari and we can assure you that the wildlife will be just as happy to see you, as you are to see them!
+Tour Kangaroo Island’s coast on a personalised Kangaroo Island Ocean Safari and we can assure you that the wildlife will be just as happy to see you, as you are to see them!

 Long-Nosed Fur Seal